palaciosnrps/automl-rs-project/README.md

 ### Contents ###
 The structure of this repository is the following:

--autokeras: Auto-Keras version with a new remote sensing block and a task specific 'SatelliteImageClassifier'.
+-autokeras: Auto-Keras variant with a new remote sensing block and a task specific 'SatelliteImageClassifier'.
 Modified version of [AutoKeras](https://github.com/keras-team/autokeras "AutoKeras") (H. Jin, Q. Song, and X. Hu.
 "Auto-keras: An efficient neural architecture search system."
 Proceedings of the 25th ACM SIGKDD International Conference on Knowledge Discovery & Data Mining.
 ACM, 2019.)

 -datasets: Code to build the datasets and scripts to add the missing data sources to 'tensorflow-datasets'